acubeLab/k2tree/README.md

 The programs `b128sparse.x`, `b128bbm.x` and `b128mult.x` work exactly like  `k2sparse.x`, `k2bbm.x` and `k2mult.x` except that they use the bitarray representation instead of the k2 format.

-## Product of bbm matrices with openmp

-The program `bbmmult.x` computes the product of two `.bbm` matrices using `openmp` to speedup the computation.
-This tool has been provided mainly as an alternative to the `-c` option to check the correctness of `k2mult.x` and `b128mult.x`.

 ## Additional tools